Mornewegstr. 30, Room 2.2.01

 - ACM SIGBED Paul Caspi Memorial Dissertation Award, 2015

-- Best Paper Award, ACM Int.
-Conf. on Embedded Networked Sensor Systems (SenSys), 2013
+- Best Paper Award, ACM Conference on Embedded Networked Sensor Systems (SenSys), 2013

 - Best Paper Award, ACM/IEEE Int.
 Conf. on Information Processing in Sensor Networks (IPSN), 2011